-There are several special aspects of canonical information structures.
-First, under a canonical information structure, every agent just receives a uni-dimensional signal $S^*(i) \in \R$.
-Second, the variance is normalized so that $\Var(S^*(i)) = 1$.
-Third, $S^*(i)$ is additively decomposable into two parts, that is, the \emph{common part}---i.e., $h(i) \cdot \theta$---and the \emph{idiosyncratic part}---i.e., $\epsilon(i)$.\footnote{A similar decomposable process is often used in finance under the name of $K$-factor model \citep[see, e.g.,][]{alnajjar1995}, but our canonical model is more permissive since different agents' noise terms can still have correlations.} Since these are assumed to be uncorrelated, the \emph{exposure function} $h:[0,1] \to \R$ represents the informativeness of each agent's signal $S^*(i)$ about the state $\theta$.
-On the other hand, we still allow for the possibility that different agents' idiosyncratic parts are correlated with one another, and the correlation is captured by the \emph{idiosyncratic kernel} $g:[0,1]^2 \to \R$.
-Any canonical information structure is effectively summarized by the two functions $h$ and $g$.
-In light of this, we shall refer to the pair $(h,g)$ itself as a canonical information structure.
+Under a canonical information structure, each agent receives a normalized one-dimensional signal $S^*(i)$, which is positively correlated with the state.
+In particular, $S^*(i)$ admits an additive decomposition into two components: the \emph{common component}, $h(i)\cdot\theta$, and the \emph{idiosyncratic component}, $\varepsilon(i)$.\footnote{A similar decomposable process is considered in finance under the name of a $K$-factor model \citep[see, e.g.,][]{alnajjar1995}, but our canonical model is more permissive since agents' noise terms can be correlated.} Since these two components are uncorrelated, the \emph{exposure function} $h:[0,1]\to\R_+$ represents the informativeness of agent $i$'s signal $S^*(i)$ about the state $\theta$.
+On the other hand, we allow different agents' idiosyncratic components to be correlated with one another, and this correlation is captured by the \emph{idiosyncratic kernel} $g:[0,1]^2\to\R$.
+Any canonical information structure is therefore summarized by two functions $h$ and $g$ satisfying Lemma~\ref{lem_canonical_psd}.
+In light of this, we refer to the pair $(h,g)$ itself as a canonical information structure.

-The next theorem states that given any fixed payoff structure $(b,c,w)$, an arbitrary general information structure $\calP$ has an observationally equivalent canonical information structure $\calP^*$ in the sense of generating the same joint distribution of equilibrium outcomes.\footnote{This result can be related to \emph{Bayes correlated equilibrium} \`a la \cite{bm2013, bm2016}.
-Specifically, we can show that given any payoff structure $(b,c,w)$, the image of the mapping from $\calP$ to the distribution of $\calX$ is exactly given by the set of Bayesian correlated equilibria being Gaussian distributed.
-Analogous results are presented in \cite{bhm2017}, \cite{miyashita_ui_lqgd}, and \cite{miyashita_ui_large}.} As a mnemonic, hereafter, we are going to use superscripts ``$*$'' with the intention of expressing variables associated with a canonical information structure.
+The next result shows that, for any Gaussian BCE under a given payoff structure, there exists a canonical information structure that, when paired with the same payoff structure, yields that Gaussian BCE as an induced outcome.
+As a mnemonic, hereafter we use the superscript ``$*$'' to denote objects associated with a canonical information structure.